xmos/sw_usb_audio/doc/index.rst

 =======================

 The XMOS USB Audio solution provides *USB Audio Class* compliant devices over USB 2.0 (high-speed or full-speed).
-Based on the XMOS XS1 architecture, it supports USB Audio Class 2.0 and USB Audio Class 1.0, asynchronous mode and sample rates up to 384kHz.
+Based on the XMOS XS1 and xCORE-200 architectures, it supports USB Audio Class 2.0 and USB Audio Class 1.0, asynchronous mode and sample rates up to 384kHz.

-The complete source code, together with the free XMOS xTIMEcomposer development tools and XCORE multi-core micro-controller devices allow the implementer to select the exact mix of interfaces and processing required.
+The complete source code, together with the free XMOS xTIMEcomposer development tools and xCORE multi-core micro-controller devices allow the implementer to select the exact mix of interfaces and processing required.